mk-fg/git-nerps/README.rst

   myrepo-copy``), as it is seen by someone without access to keys, where all files should always be in their encrypted form.

+* There should probably a git-nerps subcommand to do it easier.